 Dresden is a double-disc live album by Norwegian saxophonist Jan Garbarek.
 The double album was released in 2009 on the ECM label, almost forty years after his first record for them (1970).
 It was Garbarek's first live album with his own group, recorded in the German city of Dresden in 2007.

 All compositions by Jan Garbarek, unless otherwise noted

 The district was established, with the other 13, on July 25, 1952, substituting the old Germanstates.
 After October 3, 1990, it was disestablished due to the German reunification, becoming again part of the state of Saxony.

 About two weeks ago, 37-year-old Ahmed pitched a tent by the river Elbe - a brief respite from the chaos at the refugee camp.
-After breaking his Ramadan fast and relaxing by the thick, meandering river, he decided to pray around midnight.
-As he prayed out loud, kneeling and rising, four people wandered onto his campsite ...
+After breaking his Ramadan fast and relaxing by the thick, meandering river, he decided to pray around midnight ...
 Ahmed, who was a college administrator before fleeing Libya, plays me the recording at a mall in Dresden....